 Many people, including those who go by the name of social scientists, have been misled by the example of science and mathematics.
-In these disciplines, the use of reason, meaning the rigorous application of logical rules to deduce conclusions from premises or previously verified statements or theories can lead to new conclusions that are also true.
+In these disciplines, the use of reason, meaning the rigorous application of logical rules to deduce conclusions from premises or previously verified statements or theories, can lead to new conclusions that are also true.
 But this method of discovering the truth is much less valid, or not valid at all, in the social sciences.

-It was the spectacular success of Rationalism or reason, when applied to mathematics, and to sciences like physics and chemistry, that has led many others to imitate this method by mistakenly applying it to other disciplines, since success ever breedeth imitation, in particular to the study of human behaviour, which has led to so much error, confusion, and, in some cases, grief.
-In regard to false ideas that presently hold sway over a large number of people, the only way to disabuse these misguided individuals is by metaphorically killing the cuckoo and destroying its eggs, either by showing that the idea is wrong, or by ridiculing, criticizing, and destroying the pernicious reputation of the idea’s cuckolding progenitor, so that the devious and malicious intellectual cuckoo will no longer be able to perpetuate its deceit and falsehood among the unsuspecting persons who nurture and raise its foul progeny.
+It was the spectacular success of Rationalism or reason, when applied to mathematics, and to sciences like physics and chemistry, that has led many others to imitate this method by mistakenly applying it to other fields of study, since success ever breedeth imitation, in particular to the study of human behaviour, which has led to so much error, confusion, and, in some cases, grief.
+In regard to false ideas that presently hold sway over a large number of people, the only way to disabuse these misguided individuals is by metaphorically killing the cuckoo and destroying its eggs, either by showing that the idea is wrong, or by ridiculing, criticizing, and destroying the pernicious reputation of the idea’s cuckolded and cuckolding progenitor, so that the devious and malicious intellectual cuckoo will no longer be able to perpetuate its deceit and falsehood among the unsuspecting persons who nurture and raise its foul progeny.

 Until now, in this discussion of the sources of human error, we have been skirting, without having explicitly mentioned, the ancient controversy between Rationalism and Empiricism, the first of which championed reason as the infallible guide to arriving at the truth, and the second of which championed experience.
 We can now see that the great historical dispute between these two rival philosophical schools was spurious because they are valid in, and applicable to, different areas of human knowledge.
 In mathematics, logic, and sciences like physics and chemistry, the belief in Rationalism did indeed enable its practitioners to discover new truths about the world.
 But in humanities like economics, psychology, and sociology, the imitation of this model has probably engendered more falsehood and confusion than truth.
 Instead, these disciplines must adopt the method of Empiricism, which asserts that truth is to be discovered by the observation of reality, supplemented, whenever possible, by experiment.
 Of course, this does not mean that reason has no role to play in these disciplines, but it must cede the primary place which it occupies in logic and mathematics to a different sovereign, namely, experience.